manupriya54/request-replay/README.md

 docs](http://stripe.com/docs/api)) and compares the real response to the request's sample response.
-Since the responses we get from the API have fields that vary (timestamps, IDs), only check against the HTTP status code at first.
+Since the responses we get from the API have fields that vary (timestamps, IDs), only check against the HTTP status code.

+## What to focus on

+Please write this program as you would anything that you plan on running for a long time: Focus on maintainability and readability!

 ## Library recommendations

+Parsing YAML and making HTTPS requests is not fun!
 We recommend these libraries for your language of choice (this is not an exhaustive list!
 Ask your interviewer if your language of choice is not on here!):

 * python: [requests](http://www.python-requests.org/en/latest/)
 * ruby: [faraday](https://github.com/lostisland/faraday)